machinelearningnuremberg/QuickTune/README.md

-## Fine-tune Network (Directly)
+## Fine-tune a pipeline (fixed Hyperparameters)

-Download a dataset.
+You can download a dataset and fine-tune a pipeline.
 In this example, we will use a dataset from meta-album.
 The metadataset curves were generated in this way.

 ```bash
 mkdir data && cd data